tosaken1116/next_fastapi_mysql_docker_template/README.md

 After the second time, `--build` is not necessary

+## Open Localhost

 -   Open["http://localhost:3000"](http://localhost:3000) with your browser when you want to see the front_end result

-Open["http://localhost:8000"](http://localhost:8000) with your browser when you want to see the fastapi result
+-   Open["http://localhost:8000"](http://localhost:8000) with your browser when you want to see the fastapi result

 ## Stop the development server: